 Core Web Vitals

 Google’s Core Web Vitals are important measures to help all site owners provide better user experiences by optimizing some critical user-centric elements of their pages.
-Here are the three Core Web Vitals Google considers while calculating Page Experience.
+Here are the Core Web Vitals Google considers while calculating Page Experience.

 LCP (Largest Contentful Paint)